William F. Raynolds: Postwar career

 Ohio River rather than from the Office of Western River Improvements, which had ceased to exist.

 From May 5 to October 7, 1877, Raynolds led a procession of American engineers to an engineering conference in Europe.
 Promoted to the permanent rank of colonel on January 2, 1881, Raynolds continued serving with the Corps of Engineers supporting a variety of harbor and river navigational improvements until his retirement in 1884, after a military career spanning forty years.
 As he approached retirement, Raynolds was elected a trustee of the Presbyterian Church.
-According to West Point classmate Joseph Reynolds, who saw him at the West Point graduates' reunion in 1893, Raynolds maintained a vigorous and healthy appearance long after his retirement, his brown hair, "then but slightly sprinkled with gray".
-Raynolds died on October 18, 1894 in Detroit, Michigan, leaving his widow a substantial estate for the time, estimated at between US$50,000 ($ today) and $100,000 ($ today).
+According to West Point classmate Joseph J. Reynolds, who saw him at the West Point graduates' reunion in 1893, Raynolds maintained a vigorous and healthy appearance long after his retirement, his brown hair, "then but slightly sprinkled with gray".
+Raynolds died on October 18, 1894, in Detroit, Michigan, leaving his widow a substantial estate for the time, estimated at between US$50,000 ($ today) and $100,000 ($ today).
 After providing for his widow, his will directed that after her death, the entire estate would be donated to the Presbyterian Church.
 Raynolds was interred in West Lawn Cemetery in Canton, Ohio.